Want to know more? — Subscribe

 Internal Data Exchange

-There is no one number to speak of when it comes to telemedicine app development cost, since there are so many variables in this equation.
-The chief factor among these is whether you will go for remote telemedicine software development services or use an in-house team.
-But beyond that, any development process will be unique, save for the general outline.
+There is no one number to speak of when it comes to app creation cost since there are so many variables in this equation.
+The chief factor among these is whether you will go for remote telemedicine mobile app development or use an in-house team.
+But beyond that, any building process will be unique, save for the general outline.

 All the groundwork related to creating an application in the healthcare space goes on in the very first phase, called the Discovery stage.
 The scope of work includes market research and creating a go-to-market plan, figuring out the infrastructure and choosing the architecture for the application.
 This is also the part of the process where telemedicine app design takes place — the wireframing of the entire MVP.
 All the work done in this stage is necessarily concurrent because of how each part influences the others.

 The Discovery stage of product development will involve, at a minimum, a Business Analyst, a Designer, and an Architect.
-Depending on the scope and depth of their work, it may take from weeks to months to complete.
+Depending on the scope and depth of their work, it may take from weeks to months and cost anywhere between $5,000 to $15,000.

 This work can be done in as little as two weeks and can potentially go on for months, if not years.
 We've developed a fair few telemedical applications, so why not get in touch with us and let us help?

-Once everything is squared away on the business end, development can begin.
+Once everything is squared away on the business end, we can start to develop custom telemedicine software.
 Depending on the scope of the project, you'll need one or several of each: a Project Manager, Tech Architect, Developers, Quality Assurance Engineers, and Designers on your team.

 As all first versions, MVPs are there to test the concept and whether the idea can find footing in the market.